Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 "I see crosses there, not just of one kind but made in many different ways: some have their victims with head down to the ground"

-Seneca seems to be describing production in an artisanal environment.
+Seneca seems to be describing primary butchery in an artisanal environment.

 Victims still have their head down in modern industrial environments:

-But the rock tombs are metal troughs.
+But modern industrial environments use metal 'tombs'.
 Source: AMI: Tour of a Pork Plant

-Modern carcass processing volumes are very high.
-But the volume of product per carcass - and their individual handling requirements - probably remains more or less the same as in the old days.
+Carcass processing volumes are very high in modern primary butchery processes.
+But the volume of product per carcass - and their individual handling requirements - likely remains more or less the same as in the days.

 Butchering an adult human releases about five liters (1.5 gallons) of blood plus lengths of slippery, hard-to-handle intestine: